kc-ml2/meent/README.md

 * Optimization

-Meent provides three library as a backend:
+Meent provides three libraries as a backend:
 ![alt text](images/picture1.png "Title")

-* NumPy
+* NumPy:
+  * The fundamental package for scientific computing with Python
 * JAX
 * PyTorch